veganaize/closure-compiler/Understanding-Property-Removal.md

 # Introduction

 In the general case, properties can never be removed in JavaScript because the property references can be hidden by various approaches to property enumeration (for-in, Object.keys, etc).
-This is an attempt to describe the various ways the compiler will properties.
+This is an attempt to describe the various ways the compiler will remove properties.

 # Details